Klemet/LANDIS-II-Magic-Harvest/README.md

 To use Magic Harvest, you need:

 - The [LANDIS-II model v8.0](http://www.landis-ii.org/install) installed on your computer.
-- One of the succession extensions of LANDIS-II installed on your computer.
+- One of the succession extensions of LANDIS-II installed on your computer (at least Biomass Succession).
-- One of the harvest extensions ([Base Harvest](http://www.landis-ii.org/extensions/base-harvest) or [Biomass Harvest](http://www.landis-ii.org/extensions/biomass-harvest)) installed on your computer.
+- [Biomass Harvest](http://www.landis-ii.org/extensions/biomass-harvest)) installed on your computer.
-- The program that you want to launch during the simulation (e.g., Python or R) installed on your computer and able to be activated through a terminal (or command prompt in Windows)
+- The program that you want to launch during the simulation (e.g., Python or R) installed on your computer and able to be activated through a terminal (or command prompt in Windows). **I strongly recommand you try to call your command first in a command prompt before launching a LANDIS-II simulation with Magic Harvest, to be sure that your command is recognized.**
 - The Magic Harvest extension installed on your computer (see Download section below).
 - The parameter files for your scenario (see Parameterization section below).